quentin389/UserAgentInfo/README.md

 UserAgentInfo
 =============

 PHP class for parsing user agent strings (HTTP_USER_AGENT).
-Includes mobile checks, bot checks, browser types/versions and more.
+Includes mobile checks, bots and banned bots checks, browser types/versions and more.
 Based on browscap, Mobile_Detect and ua-parser.
 Created for high traffic websites and fast batch processing.

 **please note:**

-Right now the project is taken directly from the version that works on my website, so there are probably some things I should change to make it easier to adapt in other projects (see [todo list](#todo-list)).
+It's a new project and there are still some major things to do (see: [todo list](#todo-list)).

 Why another user agent detection class?